Take a look at the treatment options—including their pros and cons—available to you

 Take a look at your treatment options.

-Chemotherapy: If your cancer is advanced, chemotherapy—which includes drugs targeted at killing your cancer cells—can be really effective at helping you live longer, improving your quality of life, and reducing any pain.
+Chemotherapy: If your cancer is advanced, chemotherapy—which includes drugs targeted at killing your cancer cells—may be effective at helping you live longer, improving your quality of life, and reducing any pain.
 “Since 2004, there’s been a boom in the development of new drugs and combinations of drugs,” explains Dr. Loeb.
 If you go the chemotherapy route, your medical oncologist will be an important part of your team.

 Step 3: Know the Side Effects of Each